-Source: DHET, 2020
+Source: DHET, 2021 PSET Report

-Within the Public Service sector the qualification levels that departments require of their staff vary from department to department, depending on their mandate.
+Within the Public Service sector, the qualification levels that departments require of their staff vary from department to department, depending on their mandate.
 The Department of Trade, Industry and Competition (DTIC), for example, requires the majority of its personnel to have degrees or diplomas whereas this is not necessary in Home Affairs.
 However, senior officials responsible for HRD in Home Affairs state that they are increasingly hiring staff with higher education qualifications in posts historically not requiring these qualifications as staff with degrees and diplomas are assumed to be more autonomous, better prepared to use their discretion appropriately etc.

 Based on interviews with a small sample of departments, as well as estimating the kinds of professional skills required with the implementation of government policies, including the National Skills Accord, it is estimated that there will be an increased demand for personnel with post-Matric qualifications, and in particular, those with degrees.
 An increased supply of well-educated graduates is therefore needed to meet demand in the Public Service.
-There has been an increase in the number of students completing undergraduate and postgraduate qualifications in South Africa, the number of undergraduates that graduated at public HEI in 2019 was 221 942 which displays a significant increase from students that graduated in 2017 (DHET, 2021).
+Graduation rates in higher education institutions present a bleak picture with a substantive number of learners not completing their studies.
+Of the total enrolments in public higher education institutions, only 221 892 students successfully completed their degrees.
+Undergraduate certificates, diplomas and degrees comprise the bulk of graduates.
+Of these only 3 445 are doctoral degrees, the highest qualification awarded.
+(DHET, 2022)